About Iowa Cold Cases

 Jody Ewing

 Writer Jody Ewing launched the Iowa Cold Cases website in 2005 after researching and writing a cold case series for the Sioux City Weekender.
-Her first in the series — the 1974 triple slaying of two young men and a pregnant woman shot execution style in the rental home they shared — would pose a new kind of challenge for the west-central Iowa author and set the stage for a long-term commitment.
+Her first in the series — the 1974 triple slaying of two young men and a pregnant woman shot execution style in the rental home they shared — would pose a new kind of challenge for the western Iowa author and set the stage for a long-term commitment to tracking down every unsolved case.

-No statewide compendium of unsolved murders existed in Iowa — nor any other state across the U.S. Few police and/or sheriff’s departments included unsolved homicides on their respective websites.
+No statewide compendium of unsolved murders existed in Iowa — or in any other U.S. state — and few police departments or sheriffs’ offices included unsolved homicides on their respective websites.
 Little to no information existed on the Internet for the vast majority of cases more than than a few years old.
 Many victims and case histories were relatively unknown outside communities where the crimes occurred, and some victims’ lives and stories hadn’t been publicly profiled in decades.

-More than 500 victims are currently featured on the Iowa Cold Cases website, including Ewing’s stepfather of 25 years, Earl Thelander, who in 2007 lost his life at the hands of copper thieves.
+The Iowa Cold Cases website currently features about 650 unsolved cases, including Ewing’s stepfather of 25 years, Earl Thelander, who in 2007 lost his life at the hands of copper thieves.

-Iowa Cold Cases incorporated and became an official nonprofit organization in April 2010.
+In April 2010, Iowa Cold Cases incorporated and became an official state nonprofit organization.

 Aaron Brilbeck